Elk City's Diverging Diamond Interchange at I-40 & SH-6

 (Edit: Plans are to also place stop lights on the ramps.)

 Elk City is a growing community.
 Sitting along the famous "Mother Road" Route 66, the town experiences high traffic volumes on both I-40 and SH-6.
 The last survey completed in 2017 shows 8,500 vehicles travel SH-6 on average per day.

 About the Project

-Construction of Oklahoma's first Diverging Diamond Interchange is scheduled to begin in September 2019 at I-40 and SH-6 in Elk City.
+Construction of Oklahoma's first Diverging Diamond Interchange began in May 2019 at I-40 and SH-6 in Elk City.
 The innovative design offers a proven solution for improving traffic flow and safety at the interchange.

 - Reconstruct SH-6 and I-40 on-and-off-ramps.

-- Construction is expected to last about a year, with an completion date of May 2020.
+- Construction is expected to last about a year, with a substantial completion date of summer 2020, weather permitting.

 About Diverging Diamond Interchanges